Cryspen Series

 Even More Bugs in Cryspen's libcrux: ML-DSA (Feb 17)

-Paper: Verification Theatre · Free talk (Feb 25): High Assurance Cryptography and the Ethics of Disclosure
+Paper: Verification Theatre · Invited talk at OSTIF (YouTube): High Assurance Cryptography and the Ethics of Disclosure

 Over the past two weeks, we have published eight vulnerabilities across Cryspen’s cryptographic libraries, including three bugs in formally verified code that Cryspen’s own documentation claims is correct.

-We now report two additional findings in libcrux’s ML-DSA implementation—the post-quantum digital signature algorithm standardized as FIPS 204.
-Both are FIPS 204 specification violations.
+We now report three additional findings in libcrux’s ML-DSA implementation—the post-quantum digital signature algorithm standardized as FIPS 204.
+The first two are FIPS 204 specification violations in runtime code.
+The third is a wrong specification in the F* formal verification infrastructure that renders AVX2 proofs unsound.

 Finding 1: ML-DSA Verifier Norm Check Is Dead Code